-There is though one company who have been providing a solution for a few years now and so today I’m going to talk about one solution that is available to provide full GPS coverage indoors, a solution provided by Faltech, a British company based in Cornwall.
-In recent years, Faltech have been providing solutions for a number of organisations including the:
+There is though one company who has been providing a solution for a few years now and so today I’m going to talk about one solution that is available to provide full GPS coverage indoors, a solution provided by Faltech, a British company based in Cornwall.
+In recent years, Faltech has been providing solutions for a number of organisations including the:

 In terms of navigation and wayfinding, I find Faltech’s solution particularly interesting, as I suspect you might also if you are interested in indoor mapping solutions.

 GPS repeaters do just that, as the repeat and reproduce the GPS signal in indoors locations, where signals cannot normally be achieved.

 The repeaters work with a GPS antenna based on the building.
 This antenna catches the GPS signals from the satellites.